-Therefore, such mixed content is easily wasted effort.
-One can easily extract all of this from Wikipedia, or by using a search engine, such as Google.
-Such text / content may be justified in itself.
+Therefore, such mixed content is likely wasted effort.
+One can easily extract musicological information from Wikipedia, or by using a search engine, such as Google.
+Posting such content in itself may be justified.
 But then, it should not come under the guise of a concert critique.
-That said, I don’t imply that concert must strictly be limited to performance aspects.
+That said, I don’t imply that concert critiques must strictly be limited to performance aspects.
 New or other, (yet) unknown music, unknown artists or other performance aspects may not be easy to locate in the usual channels (Wikipedia, Google).
 These are worth some space in a concert / media review.
 However, with the bulk of the events in today’s concert life & repertoire, this should be a (rare) exception.

 Tell People What’s “Right”?

 Should music critique try telling people how to listen to music, or about what is the “right” way to play?
 I once heard a representative of a prominent local newspaper state that “sometimes, they need to tell their readers what nice music is” (or something along these lines).
 I find this rather snooty.
 There is no “objective truth” in interpretation.